Bunsly/JobSpy/README.md

 ├── is_remote (bool)
-├── full_description (bool): fetches full description for Indeed / LinkedIn (much slower) ├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on LinkedIn, Glassdoor ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (num): starts the search from an offset (e.g. 25 will start the search from the 25th result)
+├── full_description (bool): fetches full description for Indeed / LinkedIn (much slower) ├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on the job board site ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (num): starts the search from an offset (e.g. 25 will start the search from the 25th result)
 ```